-- 1. Proposals should provide clear and concise descriptions of the applicant's qualifications, as well as those of any subcontractors, demonstrating their ability to meet the requirements outlined in this solicitation.
+- Proposals should provide clear and concise descriptions of the applicant's qualifications, as well as those of any subcontractors, demonstrating their ability to meet the requirements outlined in this solicitation.
 Proposals must be complete, accurate, and free of omissions or misstatements, as these could result in disqualification. - 2.
 Proposals must address the project priorities and activities described in this solicitation.
-Any deviations from the specifications detailed in herein may result in the rejection of the proposal.
+Any deviations from the specifications detailed herein may result in the rejection of the proposal. - 3.
+Applicants are required to submit a geographic description or map detailing the footprint of the project.